-Stopping Microgynon 30
+Stopping Microgynon 30 ED

-You can stop taking Microgynon 30 at any time.
+You can stop taking Microgynon 30 ED at any time.
 If you are considering becoming pregnant, it is recommended that you begin taking a vitamin supplement containing folic acid.
-It is best that you start taking folic acid tablets before you stop taking Microgynon 30 and not stop until your doctor advises this.
-Ask your doctor or pharmacist about suitable supplements.
+It is best that you start taking folic acid tablets before you stop taking Microgynon 30 ED and not stop until your doctor advises this.
+Seek advice from your doctor or pharmacist about suitable supplements.
 It is both safe and recommended that you take folic acid during pregnancy.